rafarojasg21/MITCS-Project/README.md

 Let's get right into it.

-There are two main folders: MITCS SITE and MITCS SERVICE.
+I used "AdminLTE-3.2.0", it contains all the templates (html, SCSS, CSS, bootstrap, etc) to build the Front-End.

-In the first one following this path "MITCS SITE\MITCS\MITCSSite\Website" you'll find four folders.
-"AdminLTE-3.2.0" contains all the templates (CSS, bootstrap, etc).
-"JavaScript" contains all the logic process to communicate between the user's interface and the web methods through JSON files.
-"Page" contains all the HTML5 files.
-The las one contains logo images.
+JavaScript contains all the logic process to communicate between the user's interface and the web methods through JSON files.

+Page contains all the HTML5 files.

-The second folder following this path "MITCS SERVICE\MITCSService\MITCSService\Metodos" you'll find all the web method to communicate with the DB and the JS.
+In "Metodos" you'll find all the web method to communicate with the DB and the JS.